renovatebot/renovate/docs/usage/self-hosted-experimental.md

 Default value: `2` (attempts results in maximum 2 seconds timeout).

+!!! warning Increasing this value too much penalizes projects that do not have defined pipelines, Renovate will systematically wait `RENOVATE_X_GITLAB_BRANCH_STATUS_CHECK_ATTEMPTS * RENOVATE_X_GITLAB_BRANCH_STATUS_DELAY` milliseconds on these projects and slow down the Renovate analyzes.

 ## `RENOVATE_X_GITLAB_BRANCH_STATUS_DELAY`

 Adjust default time (in milliseconds) given to GitLab to create pipelines for a commit pushed by Renovate.